2011 – Now

 Surefire: Indie Rock/Classic Rock.
 Bass Guitar.
 Surefire, the future of Rock’n’Roll, another hardworking band.
 Some of the songs we wrote in those times were musically some of the best work I’ve been part of.
 Intricate melodic finger style bass one minute then trying to emulate The Ox the next.
 I’ve not played with a band as tight as Surefire.
 We kicked ass everywhere we went.

-Vibrafly: Alternative.
+Vibrafly: Alternative Rock.
 Guitar & Vocals.
 Vibrafly was an on/off but mostly off band.
-The highlight was probably supporting Brian Poole and the Tremeloes with Alicia’s Attic and the guitarist from Texas watching on.
+The highlight was probably supporting Brian Poole and the Tremeloes with Shelly and Karen Poole from Alicia’s Attic and Ally McErlaine, the guitarist from the band Texas watching on.
 Sunny days and starry eyes.

 Delirium: Alternative Rock.
 Guitar & Vocals.
 Delirium always drew a crowd, mostly because we were still at school and they were all our mates!
 Playing Queensway Hall Dunstable before it was demolished to be replaced by an ASDA was probably the high point.

 Northfields Swing Band: Jazz, Swing, Big Band.
 Guitar.
 Yes I was in the school band!
 But it wasn’t like a normal school band of screeching violins, this was a jazz band and everyone was at a good standard.
 We even did a tour each year to a different country.
 We went to Italy (twice), Holland and Spain while I was in the band.